Freddy Budiman: Criminal career

 Budiman was arrested in 2009 for possessing 500 grams of methamphetamine, and was sentenced to 3 years and 4 months in prison for this case.
 In 2011, he was arrested for importing 1.4 million ecstasy pills from Mainland China.
 He was sentenced to death in 2012.
 He was sent to Cipinang prison that year.

 Budiman was able to use his wealth and influence in prison.
 He allegedly paid for preferential treatment and was allowed a room for conjugal visits, based on his lover's confession before he was executed.
 He also developed a network of drug dealers and concocted his own drugs in prison.

 In 2013, he was transferred to Batu prison on Nusa Kambangan.
 In 2014, Budiman confessed to Haris Azhar that he asked the police, BNN, and the Directorate General of Customs and Excise to import drugs into Indonesia.

 Execution

 Budiman was executed on 29 July 2016 at Nusa Kambangan, Cilacap, Central Java, together with three other people.
 The execution was carried out by firing squad.
 His application for judicial review was rejected by the Supreme Court of Indonesia.

-According to his last wish, Budiman was buried in Surabaya, the land of his birth, at the Mbah Ratu Public Cemetery (TPU), Jalan Demak, near his home in Krembangan, Surabaya.
+According to his last wish, Budiman was buried in his hometown of Surabaya, at the Mbah Ratu Public Cemetery (TPU), Jalan Demak, near his home in Krembangan, Surabaya.